pryvyd9/ScriptEditor/README.md

 ## Known bugs:
 - undo cannot discern whether change was on the left or right of caret and will move caret to the right anyway;
-- undo when unremoved character is located right to the right of caret will cause caret to move beyond acceptable position and will be set on '\n' character;
+- undo, when unremoved character is located right to the right of caret, will cause caret to move beyond acceptable position and will be set on '\n' character;
-- somehow intrudes into Windows and messes with its interface;

 ## Update:
-- added undo actions for merging lines;
+- row counter is now lighter and doesn't couse any problems with windows.
+- added redirecting focus from row counter to editor;